 Music Fundamentals & Skills Assessment

 Students of any declared major who are interested in adding Music Theory I to their schedule must also take the MFSA before they are allowed to register for the class.
-The MFSA assesses three areas of music learning: written theory, aural skills and keyboard skills.
+The MFSA primarily assesses two areas of music learning: music fundamentals and aural skills.
 A cumulative score of 70% must be made on the exam before a student can enroll in Music Theory I (MUS 111) and its co-requisite course, Aural Skills I (MUS 113).
 A student who earns less than 70% on the examination will be required to enroll in Fundamentals of Music (MUS 101).
-A grade of ‘C-’ or better in Fundamentals of Music is required before the student can continue on to Music Theory I. Students who are transferring in AP Music Theory scores and transfer students who have already taken college-level theory and aural skills courses are still required to take this assessment.
+A grade of 'C-' or better in Fundamentals of Music is required before the student can continue on to Music Theory I. Students who are transferring in AP Music Theory scores and transfer students who have already taken college-level theory and aural skills courses are still required to take this assessment.

 The written theory portion of the MFSA assesses the student's knowledge of basic elements pertaining to rhythm and meter, pitch and intervals, key signatures, scales and chords.
-A short melodic dictation exercise is included in the timed portion of the exam.
+The exam also includes sight singing, melodic dictation, and a short composition exercise.

-It is highly recommended that students prepare to take the MFSA.
-If you are unsure of your preparedness for the exam, we suggest that you take the assessment at your live audition and see how you do.
-Performance on the MFSA does not affect a student's prospect of acceptance to the music program.
-If you are accepted to the university and music program, and still need to pass the MFSA, you will have the opportunity to retake it during the week of New Student Orientation before the fall semester begins.
-An excellent online preparation course for music fundamentals is eTheory from Eastman School of Music- http://www.esm.rochester.edu/theory/etheory/ It is a four-week, guided course that you can take from home.
-For self-study, a good text to aid your review is William Duckworth's A Creative Approach to Music Fundamentals.
-Following the lessons and performing the exercises contained in this text is an excellent way to prepare for the upcoming assessment.
-The first twenty lessons of Ricci Adam's Musictheory.net is also a good source of review.
-If you have not already done so, we recommend prospective and incoming students to take private piano lessons before entering the music program.
+An excellent online preparation course for music fundamentals is eTheory from Eastman School of Music.
+It is a four-week, guided course that you can take from home.
+For self-study, a good text to aid your review is William Duckworth's A Creative Approach to Music Fundamentals along with the first twenty lessons of Ricci Adam's Musictheory.net.
+If you have not already done so, we recommend that all prospective and incoming students take private piano lessons before entering the music program.

 Policy on AP Music Theory